Fernando-A-Rocha/mta-add-models/README.md

 ## Older versions

-It is easy to migrate to v5 from newmodels v4 (not from v3; the architecture of that version is no longer used).
+It is easy to migrate to v6 from **newmodels v4 and v5**.
 The **models folder structure remains the same**, but the scripts have changed in the way models are applied to elements.

+Migrating from **newmodels v3** is special because the architecture of that version was different.

+Please refer to the [Migration Guide](/.github/doc/MIGRATION.md) for more details.

+### Important changes

 This resource no longer uses and relies on the **MTA Element Data system** (`setElementData`) to sync the models to all clients!
 Instead, newmodels makes use of Lua tables and MTA events.
 This major change was made to **improve performance** and control the sync of models more efficiently.